 Myth 8: Gaining muscle mass is a linear process.

 Gaining muscle mass is not a linear process.
 You can’t keep on gaining muscle forever.
-Eventually the gains slow down.
+Eventually, the gains slow down…and later disappear.
 That’s true even if you are on steroids.
 The body has its limits.
-Most people build up to a certain muscular development and after that the muscle mass gaining process slows down.

-Myth 9: You need creatine in order to build muscle mass.
+Myth 9: You need creatine to build muscle mass.

 Regardless of what the teenage bodybuilders think, you don’t need creatine to build muscle mass.
 Creatine is just another scam supplement that has close to no positive effect on your physique and performance.

 Myth 10: There is a magical rep range that gives more growth.

 Not really.
 Low reps will condition your central nervous system (CNS) and joints to lift heavier weights.
 High reps will build more endurance and give you a hardcore pump.
 But, at the end of the day, you will be pretty much the same size regardless of which version you do more.
 There simply isn’t a magical rep range that catalyzes extreme growth.

 Myth 11: IFBB Professionals are giving you the secret to getting big.

 IFBB professionals know the “secret” to getting big.
 However, they won’t give it to you.
 They would rather sell you protein powders and pipe dreams.

 Myth 12: You need to sleep 10 hours a day to build muscle mass.